Key Principles Of Library Use

 Food and drink is (mostly) welcome in the library, but please leave the space as you found it.

-- Cold food and snacks (including fruit), as well as hot or cold drinks that have either a lid or a cap are fine to bring into the library but please avoid particularly messy or greasy food.
+- Cold food and snacks (including fruit), as well as hot or cold drinks that have either a lid or a cap are fine to bring into the library.
+Please avoid messy or greasy food.

-- Be kind to other library users and leave the computers, shelves and study spaces free of food and rubbish by using the bins provided.
-If a spill occurs, or rubbish has been left in an area, please contact Ask Library (so that we can call the cleaners).
+- Be kind to other library users and leave the computers, shelves, and study spaces free of food and rubbish by using the bins provided.
+If a spill occurs, or rubbish has been left in an area, please contact Ask Library

 Terms of service